 It's Ernie Hudson week!
-I've seen many movies or series which star Ernie Hudson.
+I've seen many movies or series that star Ernie Hudson.
 But, because it's Ernie Hudson week I decided to watch something new.
 A movie I hadn't seen before.
 I even chose a movie I had never heard of.
 Just to try something else and maybe discover another side of Ernie.
 My choice was "Call me Crazy: A five film".
 This movie contains five stories.
 All these stories show, in their own way, how people deal with a mental illness.
 3 of the 5 stories are connected.

 So, I started to watch!
 I was very curious, it sounds like an interesting project!